 Sometimes, if Peloton is having broadcast issues–like the screen is freezing or high fives on the screen aren’t working or something like that–the metrics will go out, too.
 You’ll know when they’re having broadcast issues when you get the white spinning dot circle of death.
 It’s kind of like the Apple rainbow beach ball or the Windows blue screen of death–never a good sign.

 Other times it could be that Peloton has pushed out a software update, and you haven’t done the update yet.
 I find that these updates, while a pain, usually fix any metrics or other problems that I’ve been trying to troubleshoot.
+Look in the bottom, right, of your tablet to see if there is an update waiting to be installed.

 Another solution when the metrics go out.
 Exit the class you’re currently taking.
 Then, select it again.
 The bike will tell you that you have a class in progress.
 Just rejoin, and you should be good.